 The Saint’s size and bark will discourage most intruders, yet he will learn to recognize your friends and receive them cordially.
 If an intruder gets by the size and barks, your Saint may decide to lead him straight to the family silver since he would much prefer to be a friend to all.
 The one exception to this is when a member of the family is being threatened.
 The Saint’s instinct to protect those he loves becomes very apparent at this time.

 WHY DO SOME SAINT BERNARDS HAVE SHORT HAIR?

 The original Saint Bernards were all short-haired dogs.
 Over 150 years ago, the Monks in Switzerland found it necessary to bring some new blood into their breeding and interbred the long-haired Newfoundland with their Saints.
 Today, the influence of that breeding is still with us and we have both long and short-haired Saint Bernards.
-Both are of equal value.
+Both are of equal value and both shed.